cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 ## class PrehookSession

-Abstract class containing trial configuration data to define the specifics of a trial.
+Class containing trial parameters to define the specifics of a trial.
 An instance of this class is passed as argument to the pre-trial hook callback function registered with `cogment.Context.register_pre_trial_hook`.
 The first pre-trial hook to be called will receive the default parameters set in the Orchestrator, the following hooks will receive the parameters set by the preceding hooks.

-`trial_config`: _protobuf class instance_ - Configuration for the new trial.
-The type is specified in the spec file under the section `trial:config_type`.
-The first pre-trial hook receives the config that came from the `Controller.start_trial()` function.
-If `None`, no config will be sent to the next pre-trial hook.

-`trial_max_steps`: _int_ - The maximum number of time steps (ticks) that the trial will run before terminating.
-If 0 (or `None`), the trial will not be auto terminated (the environment and a Controller can still terminate the trial).

-`trial_max_inactivity`: _int_ - The number of seconds of inactivity after which a trial will be terminated.
-If 0 (or `None`), the trial will not be terminated because of inactivity.

-`datalog_endpoint`: _str_ - The URL to connect to the data logger.
-The protocol must be "grpc".
-E.g. "grpc://mydb:9000".
-If `None`, no datalog service will be connected.

-`datalog_exclude`: _list[str]_ - List of fields to exclude from the data to send for logging.

-`environment_config`: _protobuf class instance_ - Configuration for the environment in the new trial.
-This configuration will be sent to the environment on start.
-The type is specified in the spec file under the section `environment:config_type`.
-If `None`, no config will be sent to the environment.

-`environment_endpoint`: _str_ - The URL to connect to the environment.
-The protocol must be "grpc".
-E.g. "grpc://myenv:9000"

-`environment_name`: _str_ - The name of the environment.

-`environment_implementation`: _str_ - The name of the implementation to run the environment.

-`actors`: _list[dict]_ - Each item (dictionary) of the list represents an actor.
-Each actor dictionary contains these key-value pairs:

--   `"name"`: _str_ - Name of the actor
--   `"actor_class"`: _str_ - The actor class for the actor.
-This is specific to a type of trial and must match values in the spec file under section `actor_classes:name`.
--   `"endpoint"`: _str_ - The URL to connect to the actor.
-If, instead of a gRPC URL, the value is "cogment://client", then this actor will connect in (rather than be connected to), and the actor will need to provide the gRPC URL to connect to the orchestrator.
--   `"implementation"`: _str_ - The name of the implementation to run this actor
--   `"config"`: _protobuf class instance_ - The configuration data for the actor.
-The type is specified in the spec file under the section `actor_classes:config_type` for the corresponding actor.
-If `None`, no config will be sent to the actor.
+`trial_parameters`: _TrialParameters instance_ - Parameters for the trial.

 ### `get_trial_id(self)`